SamFritz/sfritzhold.github.io/index.md

 ---

-Hi, I'm Samantha Fritz, and I am an information professional interested in literacy instruction, information access and usability, web archives, and community engagement.
+Hi, I’m Samantha Fritz, and I am an information professional interested in literacy instruction, information access and usability, web archives, and community engagement.

-Currently I'm the the Project Manager for [Archives Unleashed](harchivesunleashed.org), an [Andrew Mellon](https://mellon.org) funded project which aims to lower barriers of access to and use of web archives.
+Currently, I’m the Project Manager for [Archives Unleashed](harchivesunleashed.org), an [Andrew Mellon](https://mellon.org)-funded project that aims to lower access barriers to and use of web archives.

-I'm proud to be an alumni of the University of Waterloo (Hon.
+I’m proud to be an alumnus of the University of Waterloo (Hon.
 B.A, History & English Literature) and Dalhousie University (Master of Library and Information Studies).

-Outside of the academic hub, I'm a martial arts instructor with 20 years experience, enjoy traveling and exploring new places with my trusty camera in tow, and love learning lindy hop dance styles.
+Outside of the academic hub, I’m a martial arts instructor with 20 years of experience, enjoy travelling and exploring new places with my trusty camera in tow, and love learning lindy hop dance styles.

 ---
 <!-- If you're interested, you can check out my [CV](/cv), [writing](/writing), or [digital projects](/digitalprojects).
 I enjoy connecting with people, so please feel free to reach out through [email](mailto:svefritz@gmail.com)! -->